githubteacher/devs-part1-aug/rich-wenger-bio.md

 ## New file
 - from Ohio
-- born in January
+- born on January 1, 1952
-- first car was a 1967 Pontiac tempest
+- first car was a 1967 Pontiac Tempest
+- Sorry, don't know about restaurants near Fenway Park